-Welcome to the Shaun Tabatt Show!
-Today my special guest is Philip Comfort and we’re talking about his book A Commentary on the Manuscripts and Text of the New Testament (Kregel Academic, 2015).
+Welcome to The Shaun Tabatt Show!
+Today my special guest is Philip Comfort and we’re talking about A Commentary on the Manuscripts and Text of the New Testament (Kregel Academic, 2015).

 - Listen to it on iTunes.

 - Download as MP3 by right-clicking here and choosing “Save Link As”.

 About The Book:

 This small and insightful volume is an essential resource for the committed student of Greek New Testament.
 Using the same trim size as UBS and NA28 Greek New Testaments, this reference commentary, based on the latest research, is designed to aid the reader in understanding the textual reliability, variants, and translation issues for each passage in the New Testament.